facebookarchive/fixed-data-table/docs/TableAPI.md

 ### `width` (required)

 Pixel width of table.
-If all rows do not fit, a horizontal scrollbar will appear.
+If all columns do not fit, a horizontal scrollbar will appear.

 type: `number`